box/box-typescript-sdk-gen/docs/storagePolicyAssignments.md

 - headers `GetStoragePolicyAssignmentByIdHeadersArg`
   - Headers of getStoragePolicyAssignmentById method

 ### Returns

 This function returns a value of type `StoragePolicyAssignment`.

 Returns a storage policy assignment object.

 ## Update storage policy assignment

 Updates a specific storage policy assignment.
+Only a Primary Admin can access this endpoint.
+The user needs to generate a token for an account to authenticate this request.

 This operation is performed by calling function `updateStoragePolicyAssignmentById`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/put-storage-policy-assignments-id/).

-*Currently we don't have an example for calling `updateStoragePolicyAssignmentById` in integration tests*
+_Currently we don't have an example for calling `updateStoragePolicyAssignmentById` in integration tests_

 ### Arguments